mhnd6/yt-app/README.md

 ![Image of demo](https://github.com/mhnd6/yt-app/blob/master/Capture.PNG)

 ## Description
-> For learning and testing purposes I created React app (javascript framework) to do a search using YouTube API and show the videos the app
+> For learning and testing purposes I created React app (javascript framework) to do a search using YouTube API and show the videos in the app

 ## Tools
 > * JavaScript